manhtuando97/CoReA/README.md

 ## How to run the code:
 starting at the *src* folder, run the command:

-*python main.py dataset tie degeneracy scheme rank budget*
+*java main dataset max_node_id tie degeneracy scheme rank budget*
 - dataset: name of the dataset.
+- max_node_id: maximum node index in the dataset.
-- tie: a string represents the tie-breaking scheme in Step 1-1 of *CoReA*: "SI"/"1L"/"random" for CS/CI, 1/CI, and Random, respectively.
+- tie: a string represents the tie-breaking scheme in Step 1-1 of *CoReA*: "S/I"/"1/L"/"random" for CS/CI, 1/CI, and Random, respectively.
 - degeneracy: an integer represents whether the degeneracy-node requirement is enforced in Step 1-2 of *CoReA*: 1 for enforced, and 0 for waived.
-- scheme: a string represents the selection scheme in Step 1-2 of *CoReA*: "IS"/"random" for CI/CS and Random, respectively.
+- scheme: a string represents the selection scheme in Step 1-2 of *CoReA*: "I/S"/"random" for CI/CS and Random, respectively.
 - rank: a string represents the scoring method in Step 2 of *CoReA*: "main"/"mrkc"/"random" for the Core Influence-Strength (as of our method), MRKC, and Random, respectively.
 - budget: an integer represents the budget.

-For example: TO BE UPDATED.
+For example: java main contact-high-school 327 1/I 0 random random 10

-This code finds 10 augmented hyperedges for the 'email-Enron' dataset: tie-breaking T in Step 1-1 is 1/CI, the degeneracy in Step 1-2 is waived, the selection step in Step 1-2 is CI/CS, the scoring method in Step 2 is Random.
+This code finds 10 augmented hyperedges for the 'contact-high-school' dataset: tie-breaking T in Step 1-1 is 1/CI, the degeneracy in Step 1-2 is waived, the selection step in Step 1-2 is Random, the scoring method in Step 2 is Random.

 The augmented hyperedges are recorded in 'Hypergraph', with the name of the file as "email-Enron-1I-0-IS-random-10.txt", representing the dataset and the experiment configurations.